Cast iron is an iron-carbon alloy with a carbon content ranging from 2.5% to 4%, typically exceeding 2.11%.

 1. White cast iron

-Its fracture is silver-white, so it is called white cast iron.
+Its fracture has a silver-white appearance, hence it is known as white cast iron.

-At present, white cast iron is mainly used as raw material for steelmaking and as a blank for producing malleable cast iron.
+Currently, white cast iron is mainly utilized as a raw material in steelmaking and as a base for producing malleable cast iron.

 2. Grey cast iron

-All or most of carbon exists in cast iron as sheet graphite, and its fracture is dark gray, so it is called gray cast iron.
+In cast iron, most or all of the carbon exists as flake-like graphite, and its fracture displays a dark gray color.
+As a result, it is referred to as gray cast iron.

 3. Mottled cast iron

-This kind of cast iron is also hard and brittle, so it is rarely used in industry.
+Unfortunately, this type of cast iron is also hard and brittle, making it rarely used in industrial applications.

 According to different graphite forms